Generating Literal and Implied Subquestions to Fact-check Complex Claims: Evidence Retrieval with Decomposition

-We explore using claim decomposition for retrieving evidence paragraphs for verifying claims.
+Lastly, we explore using claim decomposition for retrieving evidence paragraphs to verify claims.
 Retrieval from the web to check claims is an extremely hard problem \cite{singh-et-al-2021}.
-We instead explore a simplified proof-of-concept setting here: retrieving relevant evidence paragraphs from the full justification document.
-Although a simplified setting, these articles are still quite long, containing an average of 12 paragraphs, and have significant distractor content due to entity and concept overlap with the claims.
+We instead explore a simplified proof-of-concept setting: retrieving relevant paragraphs from the full justification document.
+These articles are lengthy, containing an average of 12 paragraphs, and with distractors due to entity and concept overlap with the claims.

+We aim to show two advantages of using the decomposed questions: (1) The implied questions contain information helpful to retrieve evidence beyond the lexical information of the claim.
+(2) We can convert the subquestions to statements and treat them as hypotheses to apply the off-the-shelf NLI models to retrieve evidence that entails such hypotheses~\cite{chen-etal-2021-nli-models}.

+\paragraph{Evidence Paragraph Collection}

 We first collect human annotation to identify relevant evidence paragraphs.
-We aim to show two advantages of using the decomposed questions: (1) The implied questions contain deeper information, which is helpful to retrieve evidence beyond the lexical information of the claim.
-(2) We can easily convert the binary questions to statements so they can be treated as hypotheses and we can apply the off-the-shelf NLI models to retrieve evidence that entails such hypotheses~\cite{chen-etal-2021-nli-models}.

-\subsection{Evidence Paragraph Collection}

 Given the full PolitiFact verification article consisting of $m$ paragraphs $\mathbf{p} = (p_1,\ldots,p_m)$ and a subquestion, annotators find paragraphs relevant to the subquestion.
 As this requires careful document-level reading, we hire three undergraduate linguistics students as annotators.
 We use the 50 claims from the Validation-sub set and present the annotators with the subquestions and the articles.
 For each subquestion, for each paragraph in the article, we ask the annotators to choose whether it served as context to the subquestion or whether it supports/refutes the subquestion.
-The statistics and inter-annotator agreement of the collected dataset is shown in Table~\ref{tab:evidence-retrieval-annotation-stats}.
-Out of 12.4 paragraphs on average, 3-4 paragraphs were directly relevant to the claim and the rest of paragraphs mostly provide contexts.
+The statistics and inter-annotator agreement is shown in Table~\ref{tab:evidence-retrieval-annotation-stats}.
+Out of 12.4 paragraphs on average, 3-4 paragraphs were directly relevant to the claim and the rest of paragraphs mostly provide context.

-\subsection{Experimental Setup}
+\paragraph{Experimental Setup}

 We experiment with three off-the-shelf RoBERTa-based~\cite{liu2020roberta} NLI models trained on three different datasets: MNLI~\cite{williams-etal-2018-broad}, NQ-NLI~\cite{chen-etal-2021-nli-models}, and DocNLI~\cite{yin-etal-2021-docnli}.
 We compare the performance of NLI models with random, BM25, and human baselines.